w601sxs/mcp/README.md

 ## Installation and Setup

-Each server has specific installation instructions.
+Each server has specific installation instructions with one-click installs for Cursor and VSCode.
 Generally, you can:

 1. Install `uv` from [Astral](https://docs.astral.sh/uv/getting-started/installation/)
 2. Install Python using `uv python install 3.10`